“Correlation doesn’t imply causation.”

 They simply fall short of answering a critical question for marketers: how are campaigns adding value beyond what last click and last view can measure, thereby shedding light on under- or over-attribution of performance?

 That’s why marketers must strive for an attribution system that captures the intricacies of brand-user interaction and intelligently paints the full picture.
-Incrementality testing is one methodology that can help marketers justify their advertising effort.
+Incrementality testing is one methodology that can help marketers justify their advertising efforts.

 What is incrementality testing?